Thunder Vision Frequently Asked Questions

 What if some of our students misbehave during Thunder Vision?

 We expect that by following the 1:10 chaperone-to-student ratio, the chance for misbehavior is minimal.
 Our student staff is NOT responsible for student behaviors nor will they control your group.
-That said, if chaperones are unable to actively supervise their pre-assigned student group, our student workers may ask the offending student(s) to sit out for the remainder of the program with an adult from your group.
+Chaperones unable to actively supervise their pre-assigned student group will be asked by a student team member to take the offending student(s) to sit out for the remainder of the program.

 What should we wear?